William S. Key

-William Shaffer Key (October 6, 1889 – January 5, 1959) was a decorated officer of the United States Army with the rank of major general and businessman.
-A member of the Oklahoma National Guard, he was called up for federal service and participated in the combats on Western Front during World War I as Divisional Quartermaster of 7th Division.
+William Shaffer Key (October 6, 1889 – January 5, 1959) was a decorated officer of the United States Army with the rank of major general, and businessman.
+A member of the Oklahoma National Guard, he was called into federal service and participated in combat on the Western Front during World War I as the division quartermaster of 7th Division.

-Following the War, Key returned to the National Guard service and held several consecutive civil assignments including as warden of Oklahoma State Penitentiary; chairman of the Oklahoma Pardon and Parole Board; and director of Security National Bank; State administrator of Oklahoma State Works Progress Administration.
+Following the war, Key returned to the National Guard, also holding several civil assignments including warden of the Oklahoma State Penitentiary, chairman of the Oklahoma Pardon and Parole Board, director of the Security National Bank, and state administrator of the Oklahoma Works Progress Administration.

-Key returned to active service in September 1940 as commanding general, 45th Infantry Division of the Oklahoma National Guard and later embarked overseas for duty as Provost Marshal General of the European Theater of Operations.
-He then served as commanding general, Iceland Base Command and completed his service as Chief of the Military Control Commission for Hungary in 1946.
+Key returned to active service in September 1940 as commanding general of the 45th Infantry Division, later embarking overseas for duty as Provost Marshal General of the European Theater of Operations.
+He then served as commanding general, Iceland Base Command, and completed his service as Chief of the Military Control Commission for Hungary in 1946.